 - What is the life expectancy of the water heater?

 - What is the life expectancy of the HVAC system?

 - Is the system in good working condition?

 - Are there any recommendations to make to the system, such as, insulation, ductwork repairs, or float switches?

 - Does the interior of the home have any safety issues?

 - Is there any sign of moisture intrusion?

 - Do all of the appliances function properly?

 - Do the windows operate/seal properly?

-Be sure to write down your notes or concerns as well about the home!
+Be sure to use the above list and take notes on any of your findings so you can ask questions later.
 As any person/company working in the Real Estate industry, we want you to feel comfortable with the purchase and ensure all your questions are answered!